 Indicator Status (R/Y/G) Identify specific strategies and action steps implemented to support progress for each of the Demonstrable Improvement Indicators.
 Provide point in time trend data such as BoY, MoY and EoY benchmarks used to measure and track cohorts to determine progress made.
 Provide evidence of impact and measurable contributive value of specific, applied methods on instruction, student learning, and rates of proficiency in ELA and Math.
 Describe how the data trends for this reporting cycle will inform future action steps.
 Include a description of any adjustments made to the Continuation Plan and corresponding data used to inform the adjustment, as applicable.
 Provide hyperlinks, inclusive of evidence, such as data, information, and/or relevant documents.
 Such must be made publicly available prior to submitting this report.
-NWEA Reading Growth reports show that 40.94% of our students showed high and average high growth from Fall to Fall.
-Average growth was seen in 16.96% of students and 42.11% showed low average and low growth.
-Lincoln has modified the structure of its Collaborative Instructional Communities (CICs) to daily meet for 40-minutes.
-CICs establish a foundation of support to attend to holistic student needs around academics, attendance, behavior, needed interventions, and social- emotional development.
-Teachers have begun to work in content area teams to identify and prioritize content standards on which to focus of the academic year; unpack each standard; create a common assessment based on these standards; dive deep to connect these standards across grade-level contents; develop a plan for Tier 2 instruction; and create student groupings for intervention.
-Our professional developed committee developed a walkthrough tool designed to provide teacher feedback that aligns with the CIC priorities and strengthens instructional delivery.
-Students are asking questions and engaging in self-reflection.
+49 3-8 ELA ED Level Student data from the Fall administration of the district wide NWEA Utilizing our most recent student data from the Fall NWEA Reading 2 and above Gap Reading assessment was used to track student growth and progress.
+Both assessment, we have calculated a projected ELA Performance Index of with non-ED the achievement and growth results were used with teachers during 14.5%.
+At this point in the year, this is below our progress target of 21%.
+Students instructional meetings and PLTs.
+Teachers planned using a data-driven cycle to monitor student growth, identify focus standards where students NWEA Reading Growth reports show that 40.94% of our students showed were not reaching mastery, and create action plans to address specific high and average high growth from Fall to Fall.
+Average growth was seen deficits.
+Teachers also worked with students to aid them in creating academic goals and tracking their progress around multiple data points. in 16.96% of students and 42.11% showed low average and low growth.
+Teachers utilized the district ELA curriculum for Tier 1 instruction.
+Lessons Lincoln has modified the structure of its Collaborative Instructional were planned that focused around the SCSD ELA units with teachers Communities (CICs) to daily meet for 40-minutes.
+CICs establish a during instructional meetings and infused AVID strategies into lessons. foundation of support to attend to holistic student needs around Additional screening was done with DIBELS assessments to provide tiered academics, attendance, behavior, needed interventions, and social- interventions for identified students.
+These students receive Tier 2 emotional development.
+Teachers have begun to work in content area interventions through an IR (Intensive Reading) Teacher daily.
+We also teams to identify and prioritize content standards on which to focus of the utilize Lexia during our tutorial classes to provide targeted interventions academic year; unpack each standard; create a common assessment to all students. based on these standards; dive deep to connect these standards across grade-level contents; develop a plan for Tier 2 instruction; and create student groupings for intervention.
+Starting in November, we used our student groupings for intervention.
+Starting in November, we used our